 For example, my first "real" road bike had a 10-speed drivetrain when all the new bikes had 11-speed drivetrains.
 Did I miss that extra cog?
 Not at all.
 The bike still worked great and I loved riding it.

-As long as the componentry on your bike is from the last 5-10 years, it also has the added benefit of compatibility.
-Bikes are constantly being refined, new and improved technology is always trickling down from top-end offerings into more affordable options.
+Components from the last 5-10 years also have the added benefit of compatibility.
 If things do go wrong, it’s easier to get replacement parts if your bike is equipped with newer components that are compatible with modern technologies.

-Bike geometry is also constantly evolving and older bikes generally don't handle as well as newer bikes.
-This is especially true of mountain bikes, which have seen a huge shift in geometry over the last 10 years.
-Spending more for a slightly newer bike will ensure your bike benefits from the latest refinements in geometry and improved handling characteristics.
+Bike geometry is also evolving, and older bikes generally don't handle as well as newer bikes.
+This is especially true for mountain bikes, which have seen a huge shift in geometry over the last 10 years.
+Spending more for a newer bike will ensure your bike benefits from the latest refinements in geometry and improved handling characteristics.

-My own experience has shown me that getting a higher quality bike from the get-go increases the likelihood that you will enjoy riding and continue to ride regularly.
+My own experience has shown me that getting a higher quality bike from the start increases the likelihood that you will enjoy riding and continue to ride regularly.

-As my first bike, the Peugeot was troublesome because I had been hoping to do some serious riding.
-The stiff gearing and imprecise shifting didn’t help my novice-level fitness handle climbs.
+The Peugeot was troublesome because I had been hoping to do some serious riding.
+The stiff gearing and imprecise shifting didn’t help my novice fitness handle climbs.
 The petrified brake pads and weak, outdated calipers terrified me on descents.
 The wheels were impossible to true and I had trouble finding vintage 27” tires and six-speed chains at my local bike shops.
 Riding long distances on this bike was uncomfortable at best.

-Owning a bike like this can be an adventure.
-Sometimes it's fun.
-But a lot more times it's just frustrating and unpleasant.
-For a broke college kid just trying to get to class, the Peugeot was an okay option.
+Owning a bike like this can be a fun adventure.
+But it's often just frustrating and unpleasant.
+For a broke college kid trying to get to class, the Peugeot was an okay option.
 But that's all I used it for.
 It wasn’t until I upgraded to the next bike that I truly fell in love with riding and felt like I became a cyclist.

 I saved up and purchased a used Cannondale CAAD10 (from The Pro’s Closet actually, before I was an employee) for $1,500.
 At the time it was already a couple of years old with an aluminum frame and an older 10-speed Shimano Ultegra group.
 But it was lightyears ahead of the Peugeot.

-My Cannondale, the first "real" bike I owned was relatively affordable and it pushed me to become the rider I am today.
+My Cannondale, the first "real" bike I owned was relatively affordable and it helped me become the rider I am today.
 Here it is at the top of the biggest climb I'd ever done at the time.
 I was so proud, and my bike helped me get there.

 The Cannondale was fast, reliable, and refined — three things the Peugeot never was.
 The drivetrain shifted smoothly.
 The wheels were stiff and straight, and the brakes actually slowed me down when I was going fast.
 The geometry was modern and felt agile and exciting.
 Best of all, it didn’t weigh 30 pounds like the Peugeot.
 Spending more than I did on my first bike got me something that was simply better in every way.
 The Cannondale was plenty affordable and honestly, it rode nearly as well as any of my more recent $5,000 road bikes.

-The bike’s good qualities pushed me to develop as a cyclist.
-It made me want to ride more.
+The bike made me want to ride more.
 I started doing longer more adventurous rides.
 It made me brave enough to take on group rides and the occasional race.
 I got fitter and became increasingly enamored with the sport.

 Because I actually loved riding this bike, it helped me build a solid foundation of skills and fitness.
 Its reliability meant I didn’t have to think when I went out for rides.
 It just worked.
 I upgraded parts as they wore out or broke, and rode it for several years.
 It's now been replaced as my tastes have become more refined and I’ve come to understand what I really want.
 Still, I credit much of my development as a rider to this bike.